 Our SENCO will encourage parents and carers to visit a range of secondary schools and will make contact with the Year 7 leader or SENCO once a school has been named to start planning for transition.
+Where a child has an EHCP, the SENCO from the secondary school will also be invited to the Year 6 annual review meeting.

 Multi-agency meetings maybe arranged to create a more detailed transition plan.
 Successful arrangements and interventions currently used to support your child can be shared with the receiving school and additional visits to the new setting may be planned to help your child become familiar with the new setting and to reduce any anxieties.